weborbit-team/BlogAds/README.md

-# NextMUI - Next.js + Material-UI Showcase
+# ReadGo - Modern Blog Platform

-A modern, full-featured web application showcasing the powerful combination of Next.js and Material-UI (MUI).
-This project demonstrates best practices for building scalable React applications with a comprehensive component library, dark theme, and responsive design.
+A modern, full-featured blog platform built with Next.js and Material-UI (MUI).
+ReadGo provides an engaging reading experience with responsive design, dark theme, and modern React patterns for content discovery and consumption.

 ## 🚀 Features